How to cause rain and thunderstorms. Conspiracies to control weather phenomena. To stop the rain and bad weather

 So are you, Snail - Mistress of the Rain,

 Repeat this action many times.
-If it does not rain during the day, then the next day, perform the ritual again.
+If it doesn’t rain during the day, then perform the ritual again the next day.
 Make sure the snail is comfortable in your area.
 After the rain, take the snail to the place where you took it from.
-In parting, thank the snail again.
+Before leaving, thank the snail again.

 Golden Woman (Rain Dance) by Oleg Gurenkov

-Even if you just jump, jump and pour yourself on your balcony - to the envy of your neighbors))) - the message to the universe will still be tangible.
-And what if the neighbors join in the fun, and even if everyone goes out into the yard, or even into the street? ..)
-It should work!
-Today, after sunset, we will start! ..)
+Even if you just jump, prance and shower yourself on your balcony - to the envy of your neighbors))) - the message to the universe will still be tangible.
+And what if the neighbors join in the fun, and even if everyone goes out into the yard, or even onto the street?..)
+It should work out!
+Today after sunset we will begin!..)

 And who wants to prepare more thoroughly theoretically - please, some useful information.
-The main thing is to be creative with everything!...)
-You can use a variety of rattles, rattles, whistles - because whistles are ritual objects, pagan magical instruments for "causing" wind or rain among the Slavs.
+The main thing is to approach everything creatively!...)
+You can use a variety of rattles, rattles, whistles - because whistles are ritual objects, pagan magical instruments for “causing” wind or rain among the Slavs.

-If someone has their own tam-tam or jew's harp - it will do too!
-I'm going to use my sagatas - those little copper cymbals from oriental dances that you put on your fingers.
+If someone has their own tam-tam or jaw's harp, that will do too!
+I'm going to use my sagat - small copper plates from oriental dances that are worn on the fingers.

-Perhaps we will be able to reach out to Tlaloc himself - (Tlaloc) - "forcing to grow", the god of rain and thunder, agriculture.
+Perhaps we will be able to reach Tlaloc himself - (Tlaloc) - “making one grow,” god of rain and thunder, Agriculture.

-"The rite of making rain is in many cultures a rite performed during a drought to bring rain.
+“Rainmaking ritual is a ritual in many cultures performed during drought to bring rain.
 Often accompanied by ritual dances and songs.

-I like the idea - I won’t find such a big pot for myself, but there’s something to dip a child in! ..)
+I like the idea - I can’t find such a large pan for myself, but there is something for the child to dip!..)

-In the mythological story of the African Ashanti, the sky god Nyama placed the Frog as a watchman at the well, where the water never dries up.
-So whoever has homemade frogs - ask them to seriously convey the request for rain to the God of Heaven ..)
+In the mythological story of the African Ashanti, the sky god Nyama placed the Frog as a watchman at a well where the water never runs dry.
+So whoever has pet frogs - ask them to seriously convey the request for rain to the God of Heaven..)

 Caucasus

-According to an old pre-Islamic Chechen belief, a snake is a reliable remedy against drought.
-To make it rain, the Chechens killed and hung up snakes.
-In folk beliefs, the crow was also considered a messenger of bad weather, therefore, in order to cause rain, it was necessary to destroy the crow's nest.
+According to an ancient pre-Islamic Chechen belief, a reliable remedy against drought is a snake.
+To make rain, the Chechens killed and hung snakes.
+In popular belief, the crow was also considered a messenger of bad weather, so in order to cause rain, it was necessary to destroy the crow's nest.

-The Balkars had rituals associated with "making rain", which were accompanied by special songs and dances.
-Before the start of the action, the Balkars dressed up a wooden shovel in women's clothing.
-This effigy was called "Kurek biche" ("Shovel Princess").
-Then two teenagers took "Kurek biche" by the arms and started the procession.
-They were followed by other teenagers.
+The Balkars had rituals associated with “making rain,” which were accompanied by special songs and dances.
+Before the start of the action, the Balkars dressed a wooden shovel in women's clothing.
+This stuffed animal was called “Kurek biyche” (“Princess Shovel”).
+Then two teenagers took “Kurek Biche” by the arms and began the procession.
+Other teenagers followed them.
 Stopping in the courtyard of one or another house, the participants sang a song:

 With the help of Allah, the Great Allah,